Volvo 700/900 Speedometer Repair

 Repair Procedures:

 NOTE THEIR POLARITY!!!
 WRITE IT DOWN SINCE THEY ARE POLARIZED! (except C15 which may be installed either way).
 The circuit board should show a small "+" and "-" where the leads are soldered but these may be obscured by solder or corrosion.
+If the board indicators are obscured, note the orientation of the existing capacitors BEFORE you remove them: the white stripes are on the negative sides.
 NOTE AS WELL whether they are soldered on both sides of the board or just one so that you can replicate the original soldering and not err on a multilayer board.
+Polarity of the new electrolytic capacitors will be shown on the sides: the cans may have a + or - marking, may have a white stripe with a "0" or "-" on the negative side, and the negative lead is shorter than the positive lead.

-- Spray the board with electronic contact cleaner/deoxidizer such as DeOxIt and use a tooth brush to clean the mess the faulty capacitors have created.
+- Spray the board near the old capacitors with electronic contact cleaner/deoxidizer such as DeOxIt and use a tooth brush to clean the mess the faulty capacitors have created.
 [Editor] In my case, only a small amount of corrosion was present which was removed using DeOxIt on a toothpick between the IC leads and on a foam electronics cleaner Q-tip from Radio Shack.
-I did not have the capacitors at hand, so reinstalled it awaiting them and the system worked.

 - Reinstall the new electrolytic capacitors paying close attention to +/- polarity (except C15):